kbs-code/octal.py/README.md

-Where are problematic file permissions on my Linux system?
+Where are the problematic file permissions on my Linux system?
 How do I find them?
 While you can answer this question by executing 'ls -l' along with other arguments or pipelines, Octal attempts to improve this process in a couple of ways:
 - by displaying permissions in the octal format
 - providing a useful summary that can be expanded, thus eliminating some tedium